Configuring Vite SSR with Express and Node.js

 ReferenceError: process is not defined |

-Execute a dual-build pipeline: vite build for the client, vite build --ssr for the server.
-Configure Express express.static() to serve dist/client assets.
-Dynamically import() the compiled SSR bundle to avoid memory leaks in long-running Node processes.
+Production is a two-pass build: vite build for the client, vite build --ssr src/server/entry-server.jsx for the server.
+Serve dist/client with express.static() and dynamically import() the compiled SSR bundle so there is no Vite dependency at runtime.

 import express from 'express';